RutledgeGroupMIT/UEF/README.md

 `fix f1 all npt/uef temp 0.7 0.7 0.5 iso 1 1 5 erate -0.5 -0.5 ext xy`

 The second method involves setting the normal stresses using the `x`, `y` , and/or `z` keywords.
 When using this method, the same pressure must be specified via `Pstart` and `Pstop` for all dimensions controlled.
-Any choice of pressure conditions that would cause LAMMPS to compute a deviatoric stress are not permissable and will result in an error.
+Any choice of pressure conditions that would cause LAMMPS to compute a deviatoric stress are not permissible and will result in an error.
 Additionally, all dimensions with controlled stress must have the same applied strain rate.
 The `ext` keyword must be set to the default value (`xyz`) when using this method.

 For example, the following commands will work:
 ```